 Even if the land is appreciating, the time value of money highlights a real loss:

-Missed chance to buy undervalued properties
+- Missed chance to buy undervalued properties

-Delayed cash flow
+- Delayed cash flow

-Longer path to scaling your portfolio
+- Longer path to scaling your portfolio

 Sometimes, the biggest cost is the deal you never got to do.

-- Taxes & Carrying Costs Add Up
+Taxes & Carrying Costs Add Up

 Many investors underestimate recurring expenses:

-Property taxes
+- Property taxes

-HOA fees
+- HOA fees

-One parcel might not hurt your wallet, but holding multiple long-term can significantly shrink your net gains.
+One parcel might not hurt your wallet, but holding multiple properties long-term can significantly shrink your net gains.

-- Maintenance & Liability Risks
+Maintenance & Liability Risks

 Even vacant land isn’t truly “hands-off.”